 Even in the unlikely event that you don’t encounter any animals, the Treshnish Isles is absolutely worth the trip.
 Puffins galore or not, there is something quite therapeutic about being in raw nature, listening to the waves pounding the high cliffs, and contemplating the breathtaking scenery.

 In any case, though, the perfect mix of wildlife and scenery will be awaiting you to give out a bit of ecotherapy.
-And you may ultimately find yourself communing with puffins.
+And you may ultimately find yourself communing with puffins in Scotland.